 History of the Michigan Natural Resources Trust Fund (MNRTF)

 The Michigan Natural Resources Trust Fund (MNRTF) began as the "Kammer Recreational Land Trust Fund Act of 1976" via P.A.
 204 of 1976.
-Act 204 created the Michigan Land Trust Fund (MLTF) program to provide a source of funding for the public acquisition of lands for resource protection and public outdoor recreation.
-Funding was derived from royalties on the sale and lease of State-owned mineral rights.
+Act 204 created the Michigan Land Trust Fund (MLTF) program to provide a source of funding for the public acquisition of land for resource protection and public outdoor recreation.
+Funding was derived from royalties on the sale and lease of State-owned minerals (primarily oil and gas).

 On November 8, 1994, Michigan voters approved Proposal P, which also amended the State Constitution.
 The 1994 amendment reversed a previous constitutional provision which allowed the diversion of Trust Fund revenue to the Michigan Strategic Fund.
-Proposal P also established the State Park Endowment Fund for the operation, maintenance and capital improvements at Michigan's State Parks, and provided for the distribution of $10 million annually in Trust Fund revenues to the new Endowment Fund.
-The 1994 amendment also raised the maximum amount that can accumulate in the Trust Fund from $200 million to $400 million.
+Proposal P also established the State Park Endowment Fund (SPEF) for the operation, maintenance and capital improvements at Michigan's State Parks, and provided for the distribution of $10 million annually in Trust Fund revenues to the new SPEF.
+The 1994 amendment also raised the maximum amount that could accumulate in the Trust Fund from $200 million to $400 million.

 On August 6, 2002, Michigan residents approved Proposal 2.
-This amendment to article IX allows the MNRTF to invest in a wider array of investments, raises the current cap on the maximum allowable amount from $400 million to $500 million, and allows up to one third of the Trust Fund revenue to be spent annually until the prinicple reaches $500 million.
+This amendment to Article IX of the Michigan Constitution allows the MNRTF to invest in a wider array of investments and raised the cap on the corpus amount from $400 million to $500 million.

 Applications for MNRTF assistance are accepted annually.
 Applications are accepted from both local units of government and State agencies, including the land managing divisions of the Department of Natural Resources (DNR).
-Applications are reviewed and scored by Grants Management of the DNR.
+Applications are reviewed and scored by the Grants Management office of the DNR.
 Final grant recommendations are made by the MNRTF Board and submitted to the Legislature for approval and appropriation of funds.
-Return to the MNRTF, LWCF or Recreation Passport Grants home pages and click on Applicant Information to find out how to apply for these grants.
+Return to the MNRTF, LWCF or Recreation Passport Grants home pages and click on Applicant Information to learn how to apply.